 The Duc D’Anville had orders to assemble the largest fleet ever to sail to North America (up until the American Revolution) and retake the region.
-He began provisioning 64 ships (some estimates say 66) in Brest and rounding up the 11,000-man army that would carry out the mission.
+He began provisioning 64 ships (some estimates say 66) in Brest.
+He also rounded up the 11,000-man army that would carry out the mission.

 The French province of Acadia had been perilously positioned for decades before Louisbourg fell.
 The British had established a strong toehold in the area in 1710 with the capture of Annapolis Royal, originally a French settlement in Nova Scotia.
 Despite repeated attempts, the French couldn’t recapture it.